thisiswisy/v0rtex-injector/README.md

 - I've tested this multiple times and didn't encounter any bootloop but USE THIS AT YOUR OWN RISK.
 IT IS A BETA!
 The code should be fairly better now

+- **INSTALLING TWEAKS SHOULD BE 100% SAFE, MY CONCERN IS EXTRACTING THE BOOTSTRAP, ONCE YOU GET THAT WORKING THR REST SHOULD BE OK.** postinst scripts do not run, all that will be done is injecting tweaks into SpringBoard.
+The worst is a respring loop that can be fixed by rebooting

 tweaks tested & confirmed working by me:

 - Cylinder